Remote Sensing Terminology

 Download Canadian OpenData from over 100 different Sources

-I found this neat T Shirt while walking around one of the local markets in Managua (the market alone can be a whole story / experience all by itself) and couldn’t resist getting it to add to my cheesy T shirt collection (especially since it was only $5).
+I found this neat T Shirt while walking around one of the local markets in Managua and couldn’t resist getting it because …

 For this job we were based in the town of Rio Blanco of Matagalpa, or basically the furthest town east of Managua that is still on the pavement (even though our project was about 60 km further east … this was the closest town to base out of).

 The town is about a three to four hour drive east of Managua (about 220 km) over a sub par highway, secondary roads and a few dirt road sections (with a lot of rough sections and construction).
 The roadway meanders through some small towns along with a wonderfully scenic mountainous background that helps make up for the long journey.
 Along the route we pass many bus loads of people, trucks topped with supplies (with and without people on the back), other vehicles, as well as various horse and cattle spread out along the side of the road.

 Rio Blanco (Spanish for “White River” that may have got its name for the river of the same name that pours down from Cerro Musún – yet another extinct volcano) is apparently renowned for its simplicity and its surrounding natural treasures, witch one can easily appreciate, it is a rather busy little place that boasts a population of around 30 000.
 Just like most places in Nicaragua, poverty is clearly abundant here.
 The climate here is very humid and tropical, with heavy rains almost every day (or night) because it is what they call the Rainy Season here.
 It will be hot and sunny one moment, then maybe get a rain shower for an hour or so and then it can easily be back to sunny again.